Moses’ second question to God at the Burning Bush was, 'Who are You?'. He asks God in the following way:

 Ex.
 3:11

+On the surface the meaning is clear.
+Moses is asking two things.
 The first: who am I, to be worthy of so great a mission?
+The second: how can I possibly succeed?

 God answers the second.
 “Because I will be with you.”
 You will succeed because I am not asking you to do it alone.
 I am not really asking you to do it at all.
 I will be doing it for you.
 I want you to be My representative, My mouthpiece, My emissary and My voice.

 God never answered the first question.
 Perhaps in a strange way Moses answered himself.
 In Tanach as a whole, the people who turn out to be the most worthy are the ones who deny they are worthy at all.
 The Prophet Isaiah, when charged with his mission, said, ‘I am a man of unclean lips’ (Is.
 6:5).
 Jeremiah said, ‘I cannot speak, for I am a child’ (Jer.
 1:6).
 David, Israel’s greatest king, echoed Moses’ words, ‘Who am I?’
-(2 Samuel 7:18).
+(II Samuel 7:18).
 Jonah, sent on a mission by God, tried to run away.
 According to Rashbam, Jacob was about to run away when he found his way blocked by the man/angel with whom he wrestled at night (Rashbam to Gen. 32:23).

 So when Moses asks, “Who am I?” it is not just that he feels himself unworthy.
 He feels himself uninvolved.
 He may have been Jewish by birth, but he had not suffered the fate of his people.
 He had not grown up as a Jew.
 He had not lived among Jews.
 He had good reason to doubt that the Israelites would even recognise him as one of them.
 How, then, could he become their leader?
 More penetratingly, why should he even think of becoming their leader?
 Their fate was not his.
 He was not part of it.
 He was not responsible for it.
 He did not suffer from it.
 He was not implicated in it.